Dhok Nawan Lok

-Dhok Nawan Lok is a village in the Punjab area of Pakistan.
-It lies 18 kilometers east of Mandi Bahauddin and 0.5 kilometers north of Dhok Kasib.
+Dhok Nawan Lok is a village in Mandi Bahauddin District, Punjab province of Pakistan.
+It is located 18 kilometers east of Mandi Bahauddin and 0.5 kilometers north of Dhok Kasib.

 Demographics

 Dhok Nawan Lok has a population of around 5,000 with a literacy rate of 80%.
-The main caste in Dhok Nawan Lok are Sahi.
-The most common industries are agricultural and services related.
+The main caste in Dhok Nawan Lok is Sahi.
+The most common industries are agricultural and services-related.
 After 1995, most of the younger people of this town preferred to travel abroad as economic migrants, resulting in approximately 15% of the natives under 35 years of age now residing in Europe and North America.

+The village previously experienced religiously-motivated violence, with records of gurdwaras having been burnt in 1942 as anti-Sikh violence occurred in surrounding areas.
+The electrification of the village was approved by the Minister for Fuel, Power, and Natural Resources in 1974.

 Economy

-The migration of a large portion of the population changed the entire local economy; foreign capital now accounts for around 90 percent of the total income of the town.
+The migration of a large portion of the population changed the entire local economy; foreign exchange now accounts for around 90 percent of the total income of the town.
 This has resulted in higher prices for real estate and agricultural property.
 The price of 1 acre of purely agricultural land has increased to around 800,000 Rs.
-Per acre non-agricultural properties in real estate have also risen to an estimated 3200,000 PK Rs (4,000 m²).
+Per acre non-agricultural properties in real estate have also risen to an estimated 3200,000 PK Rs (4,000 m2).
 The village has approximately 1500 acre of land.